pawfa/petclinic/README.md

 ## Description

 Idea was taken from example Spring application Pet Clinic.
 In this web application as a user you can see your pet status and as a vet you can add pets, vets and modify their properties.
+Every code review and criticism is welcome.

 You can see working demo [here](http://petclinic.pawfa.usermd.net:8098).
 You can create your own account and then login as vet to add your pet with credentials: - email: albus.dumbledore@petclinic.com password: albus.